Powers-RC/Capstone/README.md

  Project Process
  -------
  The final goal of this project is to develop a program that, given aerial photos of a prairie dog colony could predict the area in acreage for that colony.
 So how did I go about do that?
 I produced images, processed them, used blob detection to find blobs in these images.
 Then identified which blobs were prairie dog mounds by developing a CNN classifier.
 This CNN is then used to label blobs that are mounds.
 These labeled blobs that are identified as prairie dog mounds are mapped over the area of interest.
 Once mapped I used shapely to predict the acreage.
+A

 Data
 ----